Marquis Haynes: Carolina Panthers (first stint)

-Haynes was drafted by the Carolina Panthers in the fourth round (136th overall) of the 2018 NFL draft.
+Haynes was selected by the Carolina Panthers in the fourth round (136th overall) of the 2018 NFL draft.
 On November 27, 2021, Haynes was placed on the COVID-19 reserve list along with three others.

 On March 15, 2022, Haynes signed a two-year contract extension with the Panthers.
 In Week 3 against the New Orleans Saints, Haynes scored his first career touchdown in the first quarter.
 After Frankie Luvu caused an Alvin Kamara fumble, Haynes returned the ball 44 yards for the score.

 On September 4, 2023, Haynes was placed on injured reserve.
 Haynes was activated on November 9.

 Arizona Cardinals

 On August 6, 2024, Haynes signed with the Arizona Cardinals, but was waived three days later.

 Carolina Panthers (second stint)

 On October 4, 2024, the Panthers signed Haynes to their practice squad.
 He was promoted to the active roster on October 12.
 He was released on October 22.

+Haynes announced his retirement from the NFL on December 10, 2025.